jynnie/spectre-app/README.md

 * Press 0 for smaller circles
 * Type 666 to enter cheat mode >:)

-App should be draggable from the top bar of the app and shoul turn white on hover.
+App should be draggable from the top bar of the app and should turn white on hover.

 ## Why did you make this? 👀